microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 - When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the account that last modified the file.
 If this account is no longer in Azure Active Directory, the label won't be applied because these values can't be set.

-## Protecting Sensitive Information inExchange
+## Protecting Sensitive Information in Exchange
 Sensitive emails are automatically detected and labeled in transit/ as they are sent.
 For Exchange, it does not include emails at rest (mailboxes).

 Note: emails detected in simulation mode will not be labeled when the policy is turned on, as we only label emails in transit and those emails were sent before the policy was enforced.